signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 ### Fluentd Configuration

+> If log collection is not required, run the installer script with the
+> `--without-fluentd` option to skip installation of Fluentd and the
+> plugins/dependencies listed below.

 By default, the Fluentd service will be installed and configured to forward log events with the `@SPLUNK` label to the Collector (see below for how to add custom Fluentd log sources), and the Collector will send these events to the